AlsoEnergyInc/QACodingChallenge/README.md

 ___
 ## Challenge 1.
 Test a static HTML page
-Using any python test framework, write a test that makes sure that https://www.google.com/ is up.
+Write a test that makes sure that https://www.google.com/ is up.
 The goal is not to test the content of the page but rather make sure that the page is available.
+You can use any test framework (i.e. pytest or TestNG).
+We would like to see your best practices when you write automated tests.

 * Provide instructions how to run your test.
 Part of this assignment is to see how you would hand off *production* code to your fellow engineers.
 * Your solution will be reviewed by the engineers you would be working with if you joined Also Energy.
 We are interested in seeing your real-world design, coding, and testing skills.